Conversation of 26.3.1996 with Nils Rettersdøl:-

 F. Well I've got your photograph in the newspaper.

 NR.
 Yes, but I don't think I wrote an article.
-It must have been some sort of interview or something.
+It must have been some sort of

 F. Yeah but you must have read it.